Submit your bee artwork to be part of our 2025 'Art for MCR' mural, to mark the 8 year anniversary of the Manchester Arena Attack.

 Read about our first project that took place at Harry Styles' Love On Tour Coventry concerts on May 22nd and May 23rd, 2023.

-If you were affected by terrorism...
+If you've been affected by terrorism...

-There is no shame in getting help after an attack, no matter how it is affecting you or how long it's been since it happened.
+We’ve partnered with trusted organisations who are here to help you, no matter your support needs.
+Remember, there is no shame in getting help after an attack, no matter how it is affecting you or how long it's been since it happened.

 Preventing Terrorism